LatinoDocs/Manual-Latino.en-USA/docs/About-Latino.rst

 #. **High-level programming language**:
     * This means that this language looks gramatically similar to how we read and write.
 However, the `Low-level languages`_ are the ones that understand the machine such as `Binary code`_ or `Assembly language`_.
 #. **Portable**:
-    * When we write code in *Latino*, it can be executed on whichever other platfom in a easy and simple way.
+    * When we write code in *Latino*, it can be executed on whichever other platform in a easy and simple way.
 As opposed to other programming languages like the case of `Visual Basic`_ that only works on MS-Windows platforms.
 #. **Open source**:
     * Any person can download the source code of *Latino*, modify it, extend the existing libraries, and contribute to its development if they wish.